 What, you’re not familiar with milk punch, the mixture of cold, spiced, and spiked milk that dates back to Colonial America?
 Yummly users in Texas think it’s a tradition worth continuing.

-While I can’t confirm that folks in the Beehive State go a-wassailing (meaning, go from house to house singing Christmas carols), I know that they enjoy a warm-up of wassail: mulled cider with plenty of spices, brown sugar, and bourbon.
+While I can’t confirm that folks in the Beehive State go a-wassailing (meaning, go from house to house singing Christmas carols), I know that they enjoy a warm-up of wassail: mulled cider with plenty of spices, honey, fruit, and bourbon.

 Vermont: Grinch punch